sap-tutorials/Tutorials/tutorials/sac-story-explore-5-smart-features/sac-story-explore-5-smart-features.md

 ![Smart Insight](Insight Bottom 2.png)

 The first Insight summarizes the sales manager's performance over the most recent time period.
 The rest of the Insights for Quantity sold by `Kiran Raj` is listed clearly in the panel as well.
-We learn that the top contributors driving Quantity sold for `Kiran Raj` is the product `Orange Juice with Pulp`, the city of `Los Angeles`, and the `Montford Convenience` store.
+It shows  that the top contributors driving Quantity sold for `Kiran Raj` is the product `Orange Juice with Pulp`, the city of `Los Angeles`, and the `Montford Convenience` store.
 To learn more about this insight, click on ">" to expand the section.

 ![Smart Insight](Insight Bottom 3.png)